-Sick calls to any affiliate involve notifying the clinical site and also calling the program offices at 313 993 3291 and leaving a recorded message.
+Sick calls involve notifying the clinical site and calling the program offices at 313 993 3291 and leaving a recorded message.
 You must call at least one hour prior to the start of your shift.
 The program voice mail system will record the time of the call.
 You must also email the CRNA faculty responsible for the schedule.